rhshah/PIe/docs/_docs/01-quick-start-guide.md

 [^structure]: See [**Structure** page]({{ "/docs/structure/" | relative_url }}) for a list of files and what they do.
 [^anaconda]: See [**Anaconda** page]({{ "/docs/anaconda/" | relative_url }}) for installing miniconda and using bioconda for bioinformatics tools.

-### PIe has three components in it:
-1. JSON based configuration
-2. Python
-3. Common Workflow Language

 ### Installing package

 Here is how to install these tools without sudo rights: